jschappel/Flax-Functional/README.md

 - The `Core Grammar` is the final AST representation if the program.
 This is then passed though transformation steps to further optimize the program.
 This includes the `CPS` transformation.
 - `CPS Transformer` converts the program to continuation passing style in order to make every function in tail call position
 - `Alpha Conversion` Computes unique variable names for all variables in the program
-- The `FreeVar transformer` computes all the free variables in the program.
+- The `FreeVar Transformer` computes all the free variables in the program.
 This is need for Lambda Lifting
 - The `Lambda Lifter` restructures the program so that functions are defined independently of each other in a global scope
 - The final step is to convert the program into machine code, which is done in `CodeGen`.